IIIF Museums Community Group

 • System flexibility and easy re-use of images: Using IIIF within your institution allows for dynamic creation of derivatives as well as copying, re-using, and sharing images and regions of interest within an image.
 IIIF-compatible image servers can dynamically create derivatives of original images or regions of images, avoiding the need to store multiple derivatives locally.

-• Open Access and Authentication: As more museums offer digital image content under an Open Access policy, IIIF allows institutions to deliver open content on the web in a common way, facilitating cross-collaboration within and between multiple institutions.
-Such openness can be reached through tools that support IIIF, such as Mirador for scholarly research, or the ability to easily embed content from multiple repositories in the same site.
-For restricted content, the IIIF Authentication API provides a mechanism for user authentication with IIIF images.
+• Open Access and Download Authorization: IIIF allows institutions to deliver open content on the web in a common way, facilitating cross-collaboration within and between multiple institutions and tools to manage access.
+IIIF tools enable wider openness, such as Mirador for scholarly research, the ability to easily embed content from multiple repositories in the same site, or to generate IIIF collections.
+For restricted content, the IIIF Authorization Flow API provides a mechanism for user authentication with IIIF images.

-• Creating diverse and interactive exhibits: Thanks to its visualization features and image manipulation functionality, IIIF-compatible solutions can deliver various means of displaying content (definition, zoom, quality), and therefore extend the possibilities offered to enhance user experience on a broader level.
+• Creating diverse and interactive exhibits: Thanks to its visualization features and image manipulation functionality, IIIF-compatible solutions can deliver various means of displaying content (definition, zoom, quality), enhancing user experience on a broader level.
 Image viewing clients that support IIIF offer the ability to create dynamic, interactive digital exhibits, using IIIF images from across repositories.

 • For more details on the general benefits of IIIF and more, see the IIIF FAQ.